Chart Color Schemes

 Transport servicing is high compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-On a daily basis, there are an average of 312 transport trips across all routes, which amounts to approximately 60 weekly trips per individual stop.
+The average distance from residents to the nearest stop is 186 meters.
+On average, there are 313 trips per day across all routes, which equates to around 60 weekly trips per individual stop.

 Frequently Asked Questions - Transport